-Custodial Credit Risk - Investments - is the risk that, in the event of failure of the counterparty, the District will not be able to recover the value of its investment or collateral securities that are in the possession of an outside party.
+Custodial Credit Risk - Investments - is the risk that in the event of failure of the counterparty, the District will not be able to recover the value of its investment or collateral securities that are in the possession of an outside party.
 The District's policy requires that all investments in excess of amounts covered by federal deposit insurance be fully collateralized by the entity holding the investments.
-As of June 30, 2022, all of the Districts investments were either covered by federal deposit insurance or were fully collateralized.
+As of June 30, 2023, all of the Districts investments were either covered by federal deposit insurance or were fully collateralized.
 Further, all of the District's investments are held by its agent in the District's name.
 Accordingly, no investments are subject to custodial credit risk.

-Concentration of Credit Risk - The District's investment portfolio is diversified in terms of investment instruments, maturity scheduling, and financial institutions to reduce risk of loss resulting from over-concentration of assets in a specific class of investments.
+Concentration of Credit Risk - The District's investment portfolio is diversified in terms of investment instruments, maturity scheduling, and financial institutions to reduce risk of loss resulting from overconcentration of assets in a specific class of investments.
 The District's policy 6130 states the District's investment strategy should be based on the following guidelines: safety of principal, liquidity, yield, diversification, maturity, and quality of the investment instrument.

-Interest Rate Risk - Interest rate risk is the risk that changes in interest rates will adversely affect the fair market value of an investment.
+Interest Rate Risk - is the risk that changes if interest rates will adversely affect the fair market value of an investment.
 Due to the required liquidity for those investments, these funds have no defined maturity dates.
 The District does not have a formal policy that limits investment maturities as a means of managing its exposure to fair value losses from increasing interest rates but monitors investment performance on an ongoing basis to limit the District's interest rate risk.

-Foreign Currency Risk - As of June 30, 2022, the District does not hold any foreign currency investments in the investment portfolio.
+Foreign Currency Risk - As of June 30, 2023, the District does not hold any foreign currency investments in the investment portfolio.

-Cash - The District's bank balance of deposits, cash pools (sweep accounts) and high balance savings at June 30, 2022, was \$48,704,617 of which \$18,201,458 is obligated for outstanding checks.
+Cash - The District's bank balance of deposits, cash pools (sweep accounts) and high balance savings at June 30, 2023, was \$31,664,283 of which \$19,109,268 is obligated for outstanding checks.